robbebluecp/tf2-yolov4/README.md

 supported by official except fixing bugs.
 Also for more readable, I've made a lot of changes while transferring, such as layer aggregation, image augment and some other changes from tf1 to tf2.

-【Now, IT IS ONLY SUPPORT TF2+】
+【Now, IT ONLY SUPPORTS TF2+】

 # INSTALLATION